X

 This might result in a close or possibly lower calorie intake than when drinking standard beer.

 And according to some studies, craft beer is healthier than wine.
-The heart-healthy qualities of antioxidants, particularly those found in red wine, have been promoted by experts and medical professionals.

-However, craft beer may be just as beneficial to health as wine, if not more so.
+However, craft beer may be as beneficial to health as wine, if not more so.

 With the moderate consumption of craft beer, the risk of heart disease and type 2 diabetes might be reduced.